Working Group Sub-Committee

 A. You may withdraw from the plan by giving written notice at least two weeks before the next payment date.

 If three payments within a calendar year are not honoured by your Financial Institution, the City of Brandon will cancel the agreement and request payment of the total outstanding taxes.
-Effective January 01, 2013: Please note returned payments are subject to a $20.00 NSF fee.
+Please note returned payments are subject to a $20.00 NSF fee.

-Note: If you withdraw or your plan is cancelled, all unpaid taxes become payable on the original due date, and are subject to penalties in accordance with the penalty by-law.
+Note: If you withdraw or your plan is canceled, all unpaid taxes become payable on the original due date, and are subject to penalties in accordance with the penalty by-law.

 If you change your chequing account please advise the Finance Department by providing a new VOID cheque, at least two weeks before the next payment is due.